-Lupton Fawcett's ecclesiastical law practice is the largest in the north of England.
-With over 25 years experience in this specialist and technical area of law, we can advise on all issues and legal problems that face clergy, parishes and dioceses in the Church of England.
+Lupton Fawcett’s ecclesiastical law practice is the largest in the north of England.
+With over 25 years’ experience in this specialist and technical area of law, our Ecclesiastical Solicitors can advise on all issues and legal problems that face clergy, parishes and dioceses in the Church of England.

-Directors Caroline Mockford, Peter Foskett and Louise Connacher are recognised specialists in the field of ecclesiastical law, and Lupton Fawcett is pleased to be able to support their respective appointments in the Church of England.
+Partners Louise Connacher and Peter Foskett are recognised specialists in the field of ecclesiastical law, and Lupton Fawcett is pleased to be able to support their respective appointments in the Church of England.

 At our York office:

 Louise Connacher is the Acting Diocesan Registrar for the Diocese of York and Acting Provincial Registrar for the Province of York.
 Peter Foskett is the Deputy Registrar of the Diocese of York.

 Peter Foskett is Registrar of the Diocese of Leeds.

 Louise Connacher is the Registrar of the Diocese of Sodor and Man.

 Our Ecclesiastical Law Department is supported by legal secretaries and clerks at our York and Leeds offices.